Corby railway station: Announcements

 In April 2007, Network Rail announced that it had allocated £1.2-million towards the rebuilding of the station as a response to housing and jobs growth in the county.
 A final decision on the station, planned to be open by December 2008, would be made by the Department for Transport.
 On 22 June, the DfT confirmed that Stagecoach had won the franchise and revealed that the company – operating as East Midlands Trains (EMT) – would run an extra hourly London to Kettering service, with the possibility of extending this to a new station in Corby and putting Corby within 75 minutes of central London.

-An article in the June 2008 edition of Modern Railways, produced in cooperation with EMT, suggested that, from December 2008, Corby could be served by trains leaving St Pancras for Kettering at 8 minutes past each hour.
+An article in the June 2008 edition of Modern Railways, produced in co-operation with EMT, suggested that, from December 2008, Corby could be served by trains leaving St Pancras for Kettering at 8 minutes past each hour.
 However, pending the removal of infrastructure constraints – notably, the need to reinstate a third track between Wellingborough and Kettering and raise the line speed between Corby and Kettering – an hourly through-service to and from Corby would have been unfeasible initially, trains being unable to make the run from Kettering to Corby and back within the projected timings.
 Therefore, with the possible exception of some peak-time services, the connection to and from Corby would have to be provided mostly by a shuttle service, with a change of trains at Kettering.
 For this, EMT would need to lease additional rolling stock, speculated to be Class 222 stock cascaded from Hull Trains.
 In addition, DfT approval of the hourly Kettering service was still awaited.

 Services had been due to start on 14 December 2008, but EMT admitted that it had yet to secure agreement with the DfT and the rolling stock company (ROSCO) for the four additional trains needed.
 EMT then announced that services would not commence until 20 March 2009.

 The station's opening was then brought forward to 23 February 2009, but with a very limited interim timetable of one train to London and back each day.
 EMT promised that more services would begin once an additional three trains had become available.
 On 7 April 2009, East Midlands Trains announced that the full hourly service (13 trains each way) would begin from Monday 27 April 2009.

 Transport secretary Geoff Hoon presided over the official opening of the station on 30 April 2009, with hourly passenger trains to London and a limited northbound service.